-Trek Travel pays for Guide’s meals that we include in the trip for our guests.
+Trek Travel pays for Guide’s meals that we include in the trip for our Guests.
 For example, on a typical trip all breakfasts, most dinners and most lunches are included in the price of the trip for our guests, so Guides do not have to pay for these meals.
-As an Independent Contractor, Trek Travel Guides are responsible for paying for all meals outside of their trips while on contract with us.
+Trek Travel Guides are responsible for paying for all meals outside of their trips while on contract with us.

 Beyond working in amazing places and interacting with an incredibly diverse group of both Guests and Co-Guides, there are many advantages to being a Trek Travel Guide.